Christopher Thierauf

 My name is Chris Thierauf.

-I'm a robotics research assistant and PhD student at the Human-Robot Interaction Lab at Tufts University.
-I design, build, and program robots that help investigate how people and robots interact in human environments.
+At Tufts University, I'm a PhD Candidate in the Human-Robot Interaction Lab.
+I design, build, and program robots that help investigate how robots can overcome challenging situations in complex environemnts, when human expertise is not available.

 On this website, you can find more about my publications, other past projects, check out my curriculum vitae, or get in touch.